-Learn the most up-to-date and comprehensive information on oral therapies in lymphoma and chronic lymphocytic leukemia (CLL) by attending a free webinar on Thursday, January 23, from 2-3 p.m.
-ET.
-Presented by the Lymphoma Research Foundation as part of its signature educational programming, this hour-long interactive event will feature leading lymphoma expert and UVA Cancer Center Chief of the Division of Hematology/Oncology Michael E. Williams, MD, ScM.
+Learn the most up-to-date and comprehensive information on oral therapies in lymphoma and chronic lymphocytic leukemia (CLL) by listening to a podcast of a webinar held earlier this month.
+Presented by the Lymphoma Research Foundation as part of its signature educational programming, this hour-long event featured leading lymphoma expert and UVA Cancer Center Chief of the Division of Hematology/Oncology Michael E. Williams, MD, ScM.

 According to Williams, UVA physicians have a long history of collaboration with the LRF, the nation’s largest nonprofit organization devoted exclusively to funding innovative lymphoma research and serving the lymphoma community.

 “LRF has supported important studies at UVA.
 I’ve served on the LRF Scientific Advisory Board for many years and as a faculty member in their annual patient education conferences, as well as their Lymphoma Clinical Research Training Program.
 My colleague, Dr. Craig Portell, who has nationally recognized expertise in lymphoma, is also a regular participant in LRF programs,” he says.
 “The LRF is an excellent resource for patients and families dealing with lymphoma via their educational materials online and through national and regional patient-directed conferences.”

 The NCI-designated UVA Cancer Center has a dedicated hematologic malignancies program with faculty who focus only on these diseases, as well as highly skilled experts in hematopathology, molecular diagnostics and specialized imaging, which helps ensure optimal diagnostic analyses and treatment planning.
 Committed to advancing the treatment of lymphoma and other hematologic cancers, UVA providers are actively involved in cancer research and regularly share knowledge gained to foster collaboration and new approaches to care.